krprzenioslo/Hystrixwiki2/Configuration.md

 #### maxQueueSize

-Max queue size of BlockingQueue implementation.
+This property sets the maximum queue size of the `BlockingQueue` implementation.

-If set to -1 then [SynchronousQueue](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/SynchronousQueue.html) will be used, otherwise a positive value will be used with [LinkedBlockingQueue](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/LinkedBlockingQueue.html).
+If you set this to `-1` then [SynchronousQueue](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/SynchronousQueue.html) will be used, otherwise a positive value will be used with [LinkedBlockingQueue](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/LinkedBlockingQueue.html).

-NOTE: This property only applies at initialization time since queue implementations can't be resized or changed without re-initializing the thread executor which is not supported.
+**Note:** This property only applies at initialization time since queue implementations cannot be resized or changed without re-initializing the thread executor which is not supported.

-To overcome this and allow dynamic changes in queue see the _queueSizeRejectionThreshold_ property.
+If you need to overcome this limitation and to allow dynamic changes in the queue, see the `queueSizeRejectionThreshold` property.

-Changing between SynchronousQueue and LinkedBlockingQueue requires a restart.
+To change between `SynchronousQueue` and `LinkedBlockingQueue` requires a restart.

-_Default Value:_ -1
+_Default Value:_ `-1`
-_Default Property:_ hystrix.threadpool.default.maxQueueSize
+_Default Property:_ `hystrix.threadpool.default.maxQueueSize`
-_Instance Property:_ hystrix.threadpool.[HystrixThreadPoolKey].maxQueueSize
+_Instance Property:_ `hystrix.threadpool.`[HystrixThreadPoolKey]`.maxQueueSize`
 _How to Set Instance Default:_

 ```java